A loved one with special needs may need different types of support in his or…

 Keeping Up With The Life Changes After Your Divorce

 When you and your spouse divorced, you may have reached a settlement that was satisfactory to both of you.
-Perhaps you even reached agreements for child support and custody without the help of a court, and you made it work the best way you could.
+Perhaps you even reached agreements for child support and custody without the help of a court, and you made the divorce work the best way you could.

 Unfortunately, things never stay the same.
 Kids grow, and their needs evolve.
 Finances fluctuate, and relationships blossom and fade.
-The decisions you made with you ex-spouse a few years ago may not even be relevant now.
-Of course, this is all natural, but that doesn’t change the fact that a court-ordered divorce agreement exists between you.
+The decisions you made with your ex-spouse a few years ago may not even be relevant now.
+Of course, this is all-natural, but that doesn’t change the fact that a court-ordered divorce agreement exists between you.

 What factors may affect my divorce agreement?